-2021 Reflections - Apple Trees & The Possibility Of More Apples!
+2021 Goals - Apple Trees & The Possibility Of More Apples!

 We are in the new year!
 Unfortunately, a new year does not mean everything magically resets.
 While we do have an opportunity to transform, it's not automatic.
 So, while our calendar has changed, the darkness and tragedy of 2020 have unfortunately followed us into 2021.

 The new year launched with the horrific Capitol Insurrection event (partially driven by many vocal Christian nationalists), founded on a lie, and encouraged by a seditious president.
 And to imagine, it could have been dramatically worse (or prevented entirely)!
 This political drama is also shrouded by new records of COVID-19 related deaths — peaking at 4,194 deaths in one day — and the related and floundering vaccine rollout.
 And all of this doesn't include the likely global issues that are likely to continue unraveling (as we continue struggling internally).

 This year is going to be another tough challenge for our country, communities, and us individuals in them.
 Thankfully, there is always a transcendent hope.
 This equips us to see these challenges as an opportunity to grow, to courageously solve these complex problems, and to remind us to live with gratitude.

 So, this year, more than ever, it’s vital that we clearly articulate our vision and goals for the year.
 Without this clarity, we’re more likely to be sucked in by the many competing distractions fully formed around us.
 Don’t let 2021 end with a lost year of progress when you look back in twelve months.
 Reflecting back and planning forward have been two powerful habits that have helped me tackled numerous challenges and objectives.

 For 2021, I’d like to sustain many of the great things I’ve added into my life over the past years while also injecting adjustments and new projects into the mix.